ietf-rats-wg/eat/draft-ietf-rats-eat.md

 CDDL).
 In the encoding section {{encoding}}, the CDDL groups turn into CBOR map entries and JSON name/value pairs.

+Map labels are assigned both an integer and string value.
+CBOR encoded tokens MUST use only integer labels.
+JSON encoded tokens MUST use only string labels.

 TODO: add paragraph here about use for Attestation Evidence and for Results.

 ## Token ID Claim (cti and jti)